On-device Training: A First Overview on Existing Systems: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
-Section~\ref{Sec:systems} provides an overview of current on-device training systems and the target devices of these systems are presented in Section~\ref{Sec:devices}.
+Section~\ref{Sec:systems} provides an overview of current on-device training systems and the target devices of these systems.
 We present an analysis from the Machine Learning perspective in Section~\ref{Sec:ml} and Section~\ref{Sec:optimaztiontechs} presents optimization techniques to enable on-device model training.
-Section~\ref{Sec:result} discusses the results reported from current state-of-the-art systems.
-Before presenting the conclusions, Section~\ref{sec:discussion} discusses current systems and future work of on-device training.
+Section~\ref{Sec:result} discusses the results reported from current SOTA systems.
+Before presenting the conclusions, Section~\ref{sec:discussion} elaborates on the methods and ideas presented in the current SOTA system works for on-device training.
+Finally, Section~\ref{sec:conclusion} discusses potential future directions and concludes this article.